gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/workspace/setup-github-config/README.en.md

 ---
-title: Setup GitHub Account in your EC2
+title: Setup GitHub Account
 weight: 6
 ---

+## Setup GitHub Account in EC2

 1. Set up git with your username and email through following commands, please replace `Your name here` and `your_email@example.com` with your Github account.